 These Bourbon Roasted Cherries take only a few simple ingredients to make a sinfully delicious treat.
 Spoon over ice cream, cheesecake, oatmeal or just enjoy with a spoon!
 Serve at room temperature or warmed, these drunken cherries will keep in the refrigerator for two weeks.

 I feel like this happens to me every year- I start to lose my motivation during the holidays and then it takes me longer than I like to get back on track after the start of the new year.
 I have been seriously lacking in inspiration lately for recipes and have had too much on my mind to be able to sit down and compose a post.
-I found this recipe when flipping through my [embarrassingly huge] stack of magazines the other day and thought these drunken cherries looked too good not to make!
+I found this recipe when flipping through my [embarrassingly huge] stack of magazines the other day and thought these drunken roasted cherries looked too good not to make!

 Added bonus that my husband’s drink of choice is Maker’s Mark and I knew I had everything else I needed to recreate this simple recipe.
 How gorgeous is that color against my all white Revol dishes?